6 Differences Between Banks and Building Societies

 However, our brains are susceptible to mental shortcuts while making financial decisions.

-Commercial banks have the upper hands because of their higher levels of public recognition.
+Commercial banks have the upper hand because of their higher levels of public recognition.

 For example, when deciding on the financial institution to open an account we usually go for the well-known banks.
 You may well have chosen another institution if you were better informed about them.

-A study questioned 2,000 participants about the banks and building societies shows the effects of the mental shortcuts in real life.
+A study that questioned 2,000 participants about banks and building societies shows the effects of mental shortcuts in real life.
 73% of the participants said that they didn’t know the difference between a bank and a building society.

-Some of them are missing out financial opportunities for sure.
+Some of them are missing out on financial opportunities for sure.

 Even if your savings exceed the limit, the safety of your deposit would depend on the specific bank or building society you choose.